 “Get to the point.”

-“Alright… Stop entertaining her.
+“Alright.
+Stop entertaining her.
 Tell her to piss off or something—kindly, of course.
-She can’t be getting wrapped in any more of this.
+She can’t be getting wrapped up in any more of this.
 Especially if you’re going to go and cause problems.”

 Macie wanted to be a cop, like her mother.
 Do some good in this city.
 Shame—when she found out that half the force is crooked.
-Not lifting a finger to do any real good to clean the issues that spread like a plague.
+Not lifting a finger to do any real good to clean the streets of these issues that spread like a plague.

 “…are we done?”

 “Yeah, sure, let’s hope so.
 Do one thing for me.
-This warpath—the anger in you.
-Don’t let it consume you.
+This warpath—the anger boiling up in there—don’t let it consume you, yeah?
 You’re not a vigilante.
 You’re a private detective.
 So how about doing that instead of causing a mess for me to clean up.
 Because the last I checked, you didn’t want me in your hair, remember?
 Or did you have a change of heart all of a sudden?”

 “Piss off…”